huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 ## 1. Edit hosts file

-We are sending hosts file record on email.
+We are sending hosts record in onboarding email.
 You will need to make sure that your hosts file contains this line.

-Example of hosts file record:
+Example of hosts record:

 ```
 10.42.130.X <lab_name>.lab.hdc.ntnu.no